How to Use Macro to Create Folders from Excel List (3 Methods)

 Steps:

-• If you run the code at first a dialogue box will appear asking the user to select the folder inside which folders need to be renamed.
-For the demonstration, we selected Test Folder and clicked on OK.
+A dialogue box will appear asking to select the folder inside which folders need to be renamed.

 Selecting the Parent Folder

-• Then, another dialogue box will also open and it will ask us to select the list of folders that we want to rename.
-We selected the list of folders from the worksheet (range B5:B12) and then clicked OK.
+Another dialog box will open asking us to select the list of folders that we want to rename.

 Selecting the old names

-• If we go to the Test Folder, we will see that all the folders have been renamed accordingly.
+If we go to the Test Folder, all the folders have been renamed accordingly.

 Renamed Folders